Stuycs-K/final-project-8-ful-perveza/WORKLOG.md

 Made pieces automatically shift down, and generate a new piece when it reached the bottom.
 Phase 3 is completed.

+### 5/29/23

+Completed copyOverBoard and gameTick.
+Pieces now fall into place correctly.
+Phase 4 is completed.
+Need to begin phase 5 for finalizing the game loop.
+Implementation of clearlines, scoring, etc need to be made.

 ## Arshan Pervez

 ### 5/22/23